openstack/nova/doc/source/adminguide/multi.node.install.rst

 Note: The nova-manage service assumes that the first IP address is your network (like 192.168.0.0), that the 2nd IP is your gateway (192.168.0.1), and that the broadcast is the very last IP in the range you defined (192.168.0.255).
 If this is not the case you will need to manually edit the sql db 'networks' table.o.

-On running this command, entries are made in the 'networks' and 'fixed_ips' table.
+On running the "nova-manage network create" command, entries are made in the 'networks' and 'fixed_ips' table.
 However, one of the networks listed in the 'networks' table needs to be marked as bridge in order for the code to know that a bridge exists.
 The Network is marked as bridged automatically based on the type of network manager selected.
-This is ONLY necessary if you chose FlatManager as your network type.
+You only need to mark the network as a bridge if you chose FlatManager as your network type.
 More information can be found at the end of this document discussing setting up the bridge device.

 Step 2 - Create Nova certifications